 Once approved to expand staffing, only employees who are needed on-site to support expanded operations should return.
 Those who can work remotely should continue to do so.
 Personal preferences, internet access, family circumstances, etc. are not among the criteria for determining who should return to work on-site.

-In preparing buses for the return of students, staff and faculty for the fall semester, crews in Parking & Transportation Services have followed a protocol since May ranging from a three-step disinfectant process to requiring physical distancing aboard all 25 buses and the rest of Duke’s transit vehicles.
+Since May, teams in Parking & Transportation Services have followed new protocols ranging from a three-step disinfecting process to requiring physical distancing on all 25 buses and the rest of Duke’s transit vehicles.

 If you must take public transportation or use Duke Transit, wear a mask before entering the bus and avoid touching surfaces with your hands.
 Upon disembarking, wash your hands or use alcohol-based hand sanitizers with at least 60% ethanol as soon as possible and before removing your mask.